Find high quality parts at an affordable price HERE!

 Problem:

-The throttle body can get blocked on the first generation Outlander.
-If this part gets blocked you will notice either a lack of power, poor acceleration and/or bad engine idling.
+The throttle body can become blocked on the first-generation Outlander.
+If this part gets blocked, you may notice a lack of power, poor acceleration, or rough engine idling.

 Models affected: